Singapore puts together humanitarian package for Ukraine

 It was put together by the Home Affairs and Defence ministries to support international efforts, given the growing humanitarian crisis and needs in Ukraine, said the MFA.

-Foreign Minister Vivian Balakrishnan met Ukranian Deputy Foreign Minister Dmytro Senik at his ministry on Friday, where they discussed the war situation in Ukraine.
+Foreign Minister Vivian Balakrishnan met Ukrainian Deputy Foreign Minister Dmytro Senik at his ministry yesterday, where they discussed the war situation in Ukraine.

 "We expressed our sincere hope for a peaceful resolution," Dr Balakrishnan said in a Facebook post.